vk-cs/docs-public/docs/en/intro/billing/concepts/report/report.md

 </info>

 How to start receiving reporting documents from VK Cloud, read the article [Additional project configuration for legal entities](../../service-management/corporate).
-For all questions related to accounting documents, please contact the VK Cloud Document management department:
+If you have any questions related to accounting documents, please write to the document management department of VK Cloud at [docs_vktech@vk.company](mailto:docs_vktech@vk.company).

-- in [region](/en/tools-for-using-services/account/concepts/regions) Moscow — at the address docs_vktech@vk.company;
-- in the region of Kazakhstan — at the address accountvk@qazcloud.kz.

 <warn>